dictyBase/Migration/Literature-annotations.md

 This will be primarilly list of genes tied to publications.

-* Export a two column tsv with pubmed id and dictybase GeneID.
+* Export a two column tsv with pubmed id, dictybase GeneID and keywords(comma separated).
 * Export list of curated/not curated literature
   * Figure out type of data/columns needed for export.
 It should depend on storage model.
 * Export curation assignment.
   * Figure out kind of export format it requires.
-* Export date created

 As usual, try to add a Modware-Loader export command for every tsv/alternate export.